14 Best All-Inclusive Resorts in Fiji

 Fiji is the famed archipelago that all beach vacations are compared to.
 Its postcard-perfect beaches, glowing turquoise water, verdant gardens, and luxurious resorts epitomize paradise, making it a dream destination for an unforgettable holiday.

-Located on many of the country's 133 tropical isles, the country's top resorts are set within grounds so beautiful, you'll sigh in appreciation.
-Even better, they offer guests a range of included services (like snorkeling, kayaking, and unlimited meals, of course) and staff so friendly, you'll make instant friends.
+Located on many of the country's 133 tropical isles, the country's top all-inclusive resorts are set within grounds so beautiful, you'll sigh in appreciation.
+Even better, they offer guests a range of included services (like snorkeling, kayaking, and unlimited meals and beverages, of course) and staff so friendly, you'll make instant friends.

 Whether you're looking for a secluded retreat on a private isle or a more active setting for a fun family vacation, you'll find it (and so much more) on our list of the best all-inclusive resorts in Fiji.